This is the one and only Excellence in Broadcasting Network.

 Okay, John McCormick.

-This is the man that one of Coakley's uh operatives, uh Meehan, knocked to the floor, knocked to the sidewalk last week.
+This is the man that one of Coakley's operatives, Meehan, knocked to the floor, knocked to the sidewalk last week.

-What should one be looking for after the polls close at eight o'clock tonight, and numbers begin pouring in?
+Assuming that the Massachusetts election results page doesn't crash due to a tremendous amount of traffic, what should one be looking for after the polls close at 8 o'clock tonight and numbers begin pouring in?

-The Cook Political Reports election with David Wasserman writes in an email to the Equally Standard, Western Massachusetts.
+The Cook Political Reports election whiz, David Wasserman writes in an email to the Equally Standard Western Massachusetts.

 Watch that.

-Coakley needs a huge margin out of what I call the Rachel Madow Belt, uh, the Berkshire's, where she has roots, the Pioneer Valley.
+Coakley needs a huge margin out of what I call the Rachel Maddow Belt, the Berkshires, where she has roots, the Pioneer Valley.

 Watch the I-495 ring.